-Top 10 Unmissable Things to Do in Hanoi in 2025
+Top Authentic Things to Do in Hanoi for Tourists (2025 Guide)

 Hanoi, the capital of Vietnam, is an essential stop during a trip around the country, especially if you start from the north.
 Did you know that Hanoi was recognized in two categories by TripAdvisor in early 2024?
 It ranked 4th among the top 25 destinations in the world and was named the world's top gastronomic destination.